-ALL short quizzes and exams will be taken ONLINE via Webcourses.
-The quizzes/exams will be open for a limited window of time, so it is important to be mindful of their availability.
-While they are open note, make sure that you complete the module assignments prior to taking the quiz/exam since quizzes/exams are timed and you are only given one opportunity.
+ALL tests and exams will be taken ONLINE via Webcourses.
+The tests/exams will be open for a limited window of time, so it is important to be mindful of their availability.
+While they are open note, make sure that you complete the module assignments prior to taking the test/exam since tests/exams are timed and you are only given one opportunity.
 Make-ups are rarely permitted and are only allowed under the most severe, well-documented scenarios.
-If you anticipate a scheduling conflict for an examination, you must consult the instructor at least two weeks prior to the quiz/exam.
+If you anticipate a scheduling conflict for an examination, you must consult the instructor at least two weeks prior to the test/exam.
 Prior to beginning a test/exam, ensure that you have access to reliable and steady internet access.
 UCF has ample access in the library and numerous computer labs.

-The Midterm and Final exams will be proctored by ProctorHub.
+All unit tests will be proctored by ProctorHub.